Where is the best place to save photos? How to store photos

 http://rebus-x.livejournal.com/908.html

-Roman, thanks for sharing the storage option.
+Roman, thank you for sharing your storage option.

-Have a nice week!
+Have a great week!

-Subsequently, to automatically select the most successful photos in the array of photos, I search by the key!
-AAAAA and copy the search results in any explorer to a new folder.
-The new folder eventually contains the best photos and is of no value, since the source files are stored in the array.
-For different search criteria, you can create folders with different conditional indexes in the names, for example, !BBBBB !ССССС and so on.
-The root of the photo archive contains a short text document with comments about the index values.
+Subsequently, for automatic selection of the most good photos in the photo array I search using the key!AAAAA and in any explorer I copy the search results to a new folder.
+The new folder ends up containing the best photos and is of no value, since the sources are stored in the array.
+For different search criteria, you can create folders with different conditional indexes in the names, for example, !BBBBB !SSSSS and so on.
+The root of the archive with photographs contains a short Text Document with comments regarding the values of the indices.
 Something like this.
-As a result, I get freedom from different cataloging programs that change over the years, as well as freedom from databases of different programs, the logic of which cannot always be understood and accepted.
+In the end I get freedom from different programs-cataloguers, which change over the years, as well as freedom from the databases of different programs, the logic of which cannot always be understood and accepted.

-How to store photos properly
+How to properly store photos

-You probably know the situation when you see an opportunity for a beautiful shot... but your phone suddenly runs out of space.
-And then you massively transfer everything to the computer's memory.
-Is this how it should look?
-How long will it take you to find a file that's hiding somewhere in your Phone Photos folder?
-That is why, before you start cleaning the storage medium, think about a simple and suitable method for yourself. file cataloging.
+You're probably familiar with the situation when you see an opportunity for a beautiful shot... but suddenly you run out of space on your phone.
+And then you transfer everything en masse to the computer’s memory.
+Is this what it's supposed to look like?
+How long will it take you to find a file that is hidden somewhere in the “Phone Photos” folder?
+That is why, before you start cleaning the storage medium, think about a simple and suitable method for you file cataloging.

-How to organize photos
+How to Organize Photos

 File Cataloging